 - Must be at least 18 years of age at time of participation

 Students accepted into the UNC Wilmington study abroad program with Kansai Gaidai University will receive credit toward their degree requirements for most majors.
-Areas of study include Japanese language and culture, Asian studies, communication and media studies, business, political science, art and history.
+Areas of study include Japanese language and culture (beginner through advanced), Asian studies, communication and media studies, business, political science, art and history.
 Students are invited to join these academic divisions by taking courses in either English or Japanese.
 Kansai Gaidai's Asian studies program is special in its commitment to educate students on all aspects of Japanese life: language, cultural values, business practices, political institutions, arts, literature, and historical landmarks in the evolution of international relations.
 This program increases participants opportunity to fully integrate into the academic and social community of Kansai Gaidai.
+Please make an appointment with the education abroad advisor for Japan to discuss KGU's course offerings and credit transfer process.

 Academic Year Dates